Maned Wolf

 Near Threatened

+Maned wolves are largest canid in South America.
 Their long legs enable them to see above the tall grass, which helps them hunt for food and avoid predators.
+Maned wolves are unique in that they will eat both plant and animal matter.

 The most significant threat to their population is the drastic reduction of habitat, especially due to conversion to agricultural land.
 They are also victim to roadway mortality.